DGAC/inseca/README.md

   - libgtk-3-dev (GTK3 libraries)
   - the Docker engine : https://docs.docker.com/engine/install/

+- download INSECA in dedicated directory (refered to as `$SRCDIR` afterwards)
 - create the required Docker images: run `make` from the `$SRCDIR/docker-images/grub-bios/` and the `$SRCDIR/docker-images/livebuild/` directories
-- download INSECA in dedicated directory (refered to as `$SRCDIR` afterwards)
 - set the local environment variables: `cd $SRCDIR/tools && source ./set-env.sh` if you are using bash
 - download VeraCrypt as a DEB file from https://www.veracrypt.fr/en/Downloads.html in the `$SRCDIR/components/veracrypt/packages.deb/` directory

->For Debian distributions, you can use the script `install.sh` with root privileges and bash installed.
+For Debian / Ubuntu distributions, you can use the script `setup-debian.sh` (requires root privileges at some point).

 One the installation is finished, check that the `inseca` program can be run: `inseca -h` should display the help.